antvis/G6/docs/api/nodeEdge/Node.en.md

 ## getOutEdges()
-Get the related out-edges, whose source node is the item.
+Get the related out-edges, whose source is the node.

 **Return**

 - The type of return value: Edge[];
-- Return the set of related out-edges,
+- Return the set of related out-edges.

 **Usage**